Updated February 1, 2023

 - The approach is a slow process.

-- The impact of actions taken according to the principles of the total quality management may not appear for a very long duration.
+- The impact of actions taken according to the principles of total quality management may not appear for a very long duration.

 The total quality management ensures that there is comprehensive participation among employees, managers, and stakeholders within a production-based organization.
 Utilizing this approach reduces the duplicated efforts to achieve common goals and results.
 The approach ensures that the quality deliverables are delivered to the customer and thereby it enhances satisfaction among the customers.

-This is a guide to Full Form of TQM.
+This is a guide to the Full Form of TQM.
 Here we discuss What is Full Form of TQM along with examples, features, and principal.
 You may also look at the following articles to learn more –